opennorth/opennorth.ca/README.md

 bundle exec jekyll serve -w
 ```

+If any errors or warnings are encountered in the build process information about them will be output in the terminal.

 Then, open [localhost:4000](http://localhost:4000) in a browser.
 While the server is running, you can make changes to files, then refresh the page in the browser to see your changes immediately!
 Press `Ctrl+C` to stop the server.

-**Note:** This command compiles HTML files into the `_site` directory.
+**Note:** This command compiles files into the `_site` directory.
 Do not edit those files.
 Your changes to those files will not be saved.

 **Note:** If the server is running, you must issue commands in a different Terminal window.
 Typing commands in the Terminal window in which the server is running will have no effect.